-The College of International Security Affairs works closely with the US Army JFK Special Warfare Center and School to identify potential students for the program based at Fort Bragg.
+The College of International Security Affairs works closely with the US Army JFK Special Warfare Center and School to identify potential students for the program based at Fort Liberty.

 The program is open to all Active Duty Special Operations branches.
 SFC and above enlisted, CW3 and CW4 warrant officers and Captains and Majors (promotable) commissioned officers with a Bachelors Degree from a regionally accredited institution are encouraged to apply.

 The Directorate of Regional Studies and Education at the U.S. Army JFK Special Warfare Center and School is the point of contact for selection and accession for the Strategic Security Studies Program.
 Applicants must be Active Duty; Officers - Captains to Major (promotable), Warrant Officers - CW3 - CW4, NCOs - SFC - SGM.
 NCOs must not have more than 22 years of active federal service as of report date to College of International Security Affairs.

 To request admission to the College of International Security Affairs at National Defense University, please submit the following material to the Directorate of Regional Studies and Education at the JFK Special Warfare Center and School: